neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 The main data transfer commands are: `upload`, `download`, `upload-working-folder`, `download-working-folder`, `upload-entire-project`, `download-entire-project`.
 To understand their behaviour, it is necessary to understand the concept of the *top level folder*.

-### Transfer of files outside of data-type folders
+### Transferring files that are not within data-type folders

-In some cases, files related to metadata may be stored outside of *data-type* folders [TODO is it worth mentioning previously that files should be in data-type, or is this something we don't want to even suggest is not done?].
-In most common cases, the alias `upload-working-folder` can be used to update any folders that are on the *local* machine to the *central* machine, as by default any files transferred that are already only the *central* machine will not be overwritten [TODO: see configuration below].
-Identically, the alias `download-working-folder` can be used to update any folders that are on the *central* machine to the *local* machine, as existing *local* machine files will not be overwritten.
+In some cases, files related to metadata may be stored outside of *data-type* folders.
 When the `all` flag is used, files outside of folders at the *top level folder* (for `-sub`), *subject* level (for `-ses`) and *session* level (`for -dt`) will be transferred.
 However, if specific subject, session or data-type are selected, files outside of these will not be transferred.

 The **key example** below exemplifies how the `all` argument works during data transfer.
 For example, given the project folder: